pshegde123/myflix_crud_app/readme.md

 ## Next Steps
 * Implement 'Load More' functionality for the 'All Movies' page
 * Display genre and certification details for each movie
+* Implement different Filter by operations - 'Filter by title', 'Filter by genre', 'Filter by release year' etc.
-* Fix styling issues on 'My Favorites' page.
+* Fix styling issues on all the page.